DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

      - [using external Object Storage](../external-object-storage/index.md)
    - For external databases, `global.psql.host` is the secondary, read-only database, while `global.geo.psql.host` is the tracking database

-1. Deploy the chart using this configuration
+1. Deploy the chart using this configuration:

    ```shell
    helm upgrade --install gitlab-geo gitlab/gitlab --namespace gitlab -f secondary.yaml